MicrosoftDocs/windows-iotcore-docs/windows-iotcore/secure-your-device/BuildingSecureDevices_New.md

 ## Lockdown a retail image
 On general purpose computing devices, such as PCs, users can install applications, change settings, including for security features, to define the function of the device to suite best their operational needs.
 The majority of the IoT devices are fixed-function-devices that will not change the purpose over the device life time.
 These devices will still receive software updates or enable functional updates within their operational boundaries, e.g. improved the user interface or temperature regulation on a smart thermostat.
 This information can be used to fully lockdown an IoT device by only allowing execution of known and trusted code.
 Device Guard on Windows 10 IoT Core can help protect IoT devices by ensuring that unknown or untrusted executable code cannot be run on locked-down devices.

-To facilitate easy enablement of key security features on IoT Core devices, Microsoft is providing a turnkey 'Security Package' that allows device builders to build fully locked down IoT devices.
-This package will help with:
+Microsoft is providing the [Turnkey Security Package](https://github.com/ms-iot/security/tree/master/TurnkeySecurity) to facilitate easy enablement of key security features on IoT Core devices,that allows device builders to build fully locked down IoT devices.
+The package will help with:

 * Provisioning Secure Boot keys and enabling the feature on supported IoT platforms
 * Setup and configuration of device encryption using BitLocker
-* Initiating device lockdown to only allow execution of signed applications and drivers This section will guide you through the process of creating a lockdown retail image.
-All scripts and tools are can be found at the TrunKeySecurity repository.
+* Initiating device lockdown to only allow execution of signed applications and drivers

+The following sections will guide you through the process of creating a Windows IoT Core lockdown retail image useign the Turnkey Security Scripts.